India tests anti-satellite weapon A-SAT, establishes itself as major space power: Modi

 "Mission Shakti operation was a difficult target to achieve which was completed successfully within three minutes of launch," he said in an address to the nation today.

 The PM's address was not a planned one.
-PM Modi tweeted around 11 am that he would make an annopuncement to the nation by 11.45 am to 12 noon.
+PM Modi tweeted around 11 am that he would make an announcement to the nation between 11.45 am to 12 noon.
 "An anti-satellite weapon, A-SAT, successfully targeted a live satellite in a low earth orbit.
 India has established itself as a major space power," said Modi.

 Modi said the test was carried out successfully.